Hello Mary Lou: Prom Night II: Filming

-The film was shot on location in Edmonton, Alberta at Westmount Jr. High School, on a budget of approximately CA$2.5 million.
-Other portions of the film were shot inside an abandoned furniture store.
-The Toronto-based Simcom Limited produced the film, while the media company Allarcom also co-funded its production.
+Principal photography took place on location in Edmonton, Alberta on a budget of approximately CA$2.5 million.
 Filming began in early August 1986.
 The production chose Edmonton due to the local school board's enthusiasm about shooting a film in the city, as well as the fact that the local schools had the neo-Gothic architecture the producers had envisioned.
+Filming locations included Westmount Junior High School and Highlands Junior High School in Edmonton.
+Other portions of the film were shot inside an abandoned furniture store.

+To distinguish the 1950s-set portions of the film from the contemporary 1987 setting, director Bruce Pittman used long shots and "fifties"-style camera angles for the former, while employing "flashy" techniques for the latter.
+Filming was completed by October 1987.

+Special effects

 Jim Doyle, a special effects designer based in Los Angeles, served as the effects coordinator on the film.
 Doyle had previously worked on Wes Craven's A Nightmare on Elm Street (1984), and Francis Ford Coppola's One from the Heart (1982), and WarGames (1983).
 Some sequences required elaborate set-ups to film, such as the surrealistic sequence in which Vicki Carpenter (Wendy Lyon) collapses into the chalkboard, which becomes a metallic liquid: Though only a 45-second sequence, the production crew scheduled five days to complete the scene, at an estimated cost of $2,000 per hour.
 Doyle designed the set with the blackboard lying flat on the floor, and filmed it so as to appear that it was standing on end.

+For the sequence in which Mary Lou Maloney (Lisa Schrage) is lit on fire during the opening prom sequence, stuntwoman Leslie Munro was hired to perform the stunt.

+Post-production

-Producer Peter Simpson and The Samuel Goldwyn Company reshot half of the film before it completed production, with writer Ron Oliver directing the new scenes himself.
-The film was subsequently rebranded as a sequel to the slasher Prom Night and retitled Hello Mary Lou: Prom Night II by its Canadian production company, Simcom, peripherally connecting the films.
+Producer Peter Simpson and The Samuel Goldwyn Company reshot a significant portion of the film before it completed production, employing screenwriter Ron Oliver to direct the new scenes himself on a budget of $100,000.
+Oliver sought advice from director Wes Craven when undertaking the reshoots.

+After reshoots were completed, the film rebranded as a sequel to the slasher Prom Night and retitled Hello Mary Lou: Prom Night II by its production company, Simcom, peripherally connecting the films.
 Simpson later stated that he felt branding the film a continuation of Prom Night damaged its reception.

+Music

+The musical score for Hello Mary Lou: Prom Night II was composed by Paul Zaza, who had composed the score for the original film as well as numerous Canadian-produced horror films.
+The score was released for the first time on vinyl LP and cassette on April 22, 2003, by Terror Vision Records.

 Release

-The film was released theatrically in October 1987, and later expanded to a wide release on November 13, 1987.
-It grossed $911,351 in its opening weekend, and ended up making $2,683,519 at the U.S. box office.
-The film was more of a success on home video.
+Norstar Entertainment distributed Hello Mary Lou: Prom Night II in Canada, releasing it on October 16, 1987.
+The Samuel Goldwyn Company distributed the film in the United States, releasing it the same day in New York City, Philadelphia, and Tampa.
+The release expanded to other U.S. cities on November 13, 1987, including Houston, Los Angeles, and Spokane.